Ugh-GitHub/Payroll_Maven_React/README.md

 Description: An easy [tutorial from Spring.io](https://spring.io/guides/tutorials/react-and-spring-data-rest/) that showcase how Spring Data REST and React.js can be integrated.

 Current Completion:
-[x] Part 1: Basic Features
+- [x] Part 1: Basic Features
-[] Part 2: Hypermedia Controls
+- [] Part 2: Hypermedia Controls
-[] Part 3: Conditional Operations
+- [] Part 3: Conditional Operations
-[] Part 4: Events
+- [] Part 4: Events
-[] Part 5: Securing the UI and API
+- [] Part 5: Securing the UI and API

 Additional Objectives:
-[] Add tutorial code notes to repository for reference.
+- [] Add tutorial code notes to repository for reference.
-[] Generate list of terms and definitions for [Notion.so](https://www.notion.so/) personal glossary.
+- [] Generate list of terms and definitions for [Notion.so](https://www.notion.so/) personal glossary.
+- [] Determine if there are other learning opportunities that are adjacent to this exercise and complete ([such as this tutorial Dimitri Mestdagh](https://dimitr.im/bundling-react-spring-boot)).
-[] Develop better understanding of Spring Data REST, document on Notion, and determine potential further learning opportunities.
+- [] Develop better understanding of Spring Data REST, document on Notion, and determine potential further learning opportunities.
-[] Develop better understanding of Thymeleaf, document on Notion, and determine potential opportunities to integrate into future learning.
+- [] Develop better understanding of Thymeleaf, document on Notion, and determine potential opportunities to integrate into future learning.
-[] Develop better understanding of JPA, document on Notion, and determine potential opportunities to integrate into future learning.
+- [] Develop better understanding of JPA, document on Notion, and determine potential opportunities to integrate into future learning.
-[] Develop better understanding of H2, document on Notion, and determine potential opportunities to integrate into future learning.
+- [] Develop better understanding of H2, document on Notion, and determine potential opportunities to integrate into future learning.

 # Prerequisites
 This project uses the following: